17 Jul The Benefits of Going Electric

 The high levels of torque delivered by electric motors means that pressing the accelerator results in an almost instant surge of smooth acceleration, providing an exhilarating driving experience.

+Tax savings and incentives.
 The Government are actively encouraging drivers to switch to electric cars and vans – which is good news for anyone considering buying a new one.